Nicolle Wallace: White House novel series

-She is the author of the 2010 novel Eighteen Acres (a reference to the 18 acres on which the White House complex sits), a fictional narrative about three powerful women at the top of their careers: the first female U.S. President, her chief of staff, and a White House correspondent.
+She is the author of the 2010 novel Eighteen Acres (a reference to the 18 acres on which the White House complex sits), a fictional narrative about three powerful women at the top of their careers: the first female U.S. president (named Charlotte Kramer), her chief of staff, and a White House correspondent.
 Wallace said, "It's my best attempt at a story that I hope people will pick up and read and enjoy and maybe feel like they're getting to see what it's really like in the White House in this entirely fictional story."

 Patrick Anderson of The Washington Post wrote, "To say that Nicolle Wallace's 'Eighteen Acres' is one of the best novels I've read about life in the White House may be faint praise—there haven't been many good ones—but her book is both an enjoyable read and a serious look at what high-level political pressures do to people."
 Craig Wilson of USA Today wrote, "Nicolle Wallace actually knows what she's talking about" and Ashley Parker of The New York Times called the book "an engaging, easy read."
-TV personalities such as George Stephanopoulos, Rachel Maddow, John King, and Andrea Mitchell also praised Eighteen Acres.
+TV personalities, such as George Stephanopoulos, Rachel Maddow, John King, and Andrea Mitchell, also praised Eighteen Acres.
 In September 2011, Wallace published the sequel to Eighteen Acres, It's Classified, about a fictional presidential campaign troubled by a mentally ill vice presidential candidate.
 Wallace said the premise was inspired by her experience as a senior adviser to the McCain/Palin campaign.
 Her third novel, Madam President, was released in April 2015.

 Television

 On September 3, 2014, ABC announced Wallace would join The View as a new co-host alongside newcomer Rosie Perez.
 Wallace made her debut as a co-host on the premiere of the series' 18th season on September 15, 2014.
 Wallace exited the series at the end of the season.

 Following her departure from The View, Wallace joined NBC News and its cable network MSNBC as a political analyst.
 She was also a frequent contributor and guest host on MSNBC programs The 11th Hour with Brian Williams and Morning Joe as well as on NBC's Today Show.
 In November 2016, Wallace served as an analyst for MSNBC's live coverage of election results, which was anchored by Brian Williams, Rachel Maddow, and Chris Matthews.
 Since May 9, 2017, Wallace has been the anchor of the afternoon news and opinion program Deadline: White House on MSNBC.
 Deadline: White House garnered a total of 2 million viewers in July 2020, and in the following month, it was expanded to two hours.

-Wallace was an executive producer on the July 3, 2022 MSNBC primetime special "Ukraine: Answering the Call", a fundraiser to support Ukraine during the 2022 invasion by Russia.
+Wallace was an executive producer on the July 3, 2022, MSNBC primetime special "Ukraine: Answering the Call", a fundraiser to support Ukraine during the 2022 invasion by Russia.